The Forty-Year-Old Version movie review: Radha Blank’s ‘astute’ feature debut is reminiscent of Woody Allen & Noah Baumbach

 - “‘Trouble Is My Business’: Humorous Film Noir Pays Homage to ‘Touch of Evil’ + Other Classics.”

-The Forty-Year-Old Version movie cast info via the IMDb.
+The Forty-Year-Old Version movie cast info via the IMDb and other sources.

 Radha Blank The Forty-Year-Old Version image: Hillman Grad | Netflix.

-“The Forty-Year-Old Version: Radha Blank Makes Astute Feature Debut” last updated in December 2020.
+“The Forty-Year-Old Version Movie (2020) Review: Radha Blank Makes Astute Feature Debut” last updated in March 2021.